 With the second scenario, the buyer is protected by the buyback provision.
 In this situation, the seller will often offer to repurchase at either the buyer's cost or at an inflated adjusted value.

 For example, a buyer may be the first to purchase a home in a subdivision or condominium.
 Much of the housing around his home is still under construction.
 Because of this, the buyer has concerns about the value of the property and his investment.
 The builder will often make an offer to the buyer, stating that the property will be repurchased within a set number of years at the amount the buyer paid.

 Situations other than real estate or insurance where buyback provisions are in effect usually involve business transactions.
 An example would be a franchisor selling a franchise to a franchisee.

 In the buyback provision, a franchiser often includes that they have the first right to repurchase the franchise in the event the franchisee decides to sell.
 Another example is a manufacturer selling bulk inventory to a distributor.
 The distributor encounters financial difficulties and decides to terminate the contract.
 In this situation, if the manufacturer stipulates in the buyback clause that the distributor must sell the items back to the manufacturer, it eliminates the potential for the items to be liquidated or sold at reduced prices.

 If you need help with buyback agreements, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 15 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 15 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.